Organizational Culture Matters More Than Where You Live

 It’s not my style to be negative.

-But when HR or management blames poor behavior on country or national dynamics – then it’s unlikely that you’ll see a great culture at that particular organization.
+But when HR or management blames poor behavior on country or national dynamics, it’s not a good look — and it usually signals a deeper cultural issue.